Menu

 Fire Retardant Manufacturer Resources

 Preservative companies that make fire retardant formulations provide many online resources to assist in specifying and using wood products treated with their fire retardants.
-Below are links for the specific fire retardant brands used by Western treaters.
+Links to the websites for each manufacturer’s respective retardants are available in the Interior and Exterior fire retardant sections.

 Disclaimer